turbonomic/reporting-docs/page/shared/ActionEntity.md

 title: ActionEntity JSON
 ---

-The description of an entity.
+For a given action, a description of the entity this action changes.

 {% include genFiles/shared/ActionEntity.html %}